Ax8457/WriteUPs/Xmas_RootMe_2024/RouteMiShop/README.md

     return sleep(time)
 ````

 <p align="justify">Actually this function was used by discount function in the route below, designed to get the 5$ discount using the coupon generated and coupled with the account.
-The function was checking wether the account who submitted the coupon was the one coupled with it (using used_id) and wether this coupon hadn't been used yet.
+The function was checking wether the account who submitted the coupon was the one coupled with it (using user_id) and wether this coupon hadn't been used yet.
 To check that a boolean was set to False after the discount had been applied for every coupon. </p>

 ````python
 @app.route('/discount', methods=['POST'])